Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 small beginnings like a mustard seed

 The Kingdom of Heaven, being a reality on earth started from the least of tribes.
-God chose a people small in stature and number to reveal Himself to the world.
-They chose to build their own kingdom, instead of living in the reality of His.
+God chose a people who were small in stature and number to reveal Himself to the world.
+These were the Ancient Israelites.
+However they chose to build their own kingdoms, instead of living in the reality of His.

 God does everything out of love.
 He loves all people equally.
-In ancient times to reveal His love He made a covenant promise to the forefathers of the tribes of Israel.
+In ancient times to reveal His love, God made a covenant promise to the forefathers of the tribes of Ancient Israel.
 He said to Abraham and to his descendants that He would make them a great nation.
 A blessing to all people, so that the world may know Him.

-Israel’s destiny was to be a holy people.
-To be a light amongst the nations and as a result reveal His great love, truth and power to all people.
+Ancient Israel’s destiny was to be a holy people.
+To be a light amongst the nations and as a result reveal God’s great love, truth and power to all people.

 the kingdom in Jesus

 In Jesus’ earthly ministry the Kingdom of Heaven had come on earth.
-God the Creator of heaven and earth and all things good became human, born of the Holy Spirit, came as a baby.
-He was from one of the twelve tribes of Israel.
+God the Creator of heaven and earth and all things good became human.
+He was of the seed of the Holy Spirit, and came from heaven into our world, born as a baby.
+He was from one of the twelve tribes of Ancient Israel.

 Acts 1:1-3 The former account I made, O Theophilus, of all that Jesus began both to do and teach, until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen, to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.